-Winter in Chicago is a famously tough time of year — and this season is shaping up to be one of the frostiest stretches in recent memory.
-As the weather gets colder and the patches of ice spreading around town get thicker, it’s important to take some key steps to prepare your home, so it’s safeguarded from the worst that the winter weather has to offer.
+Winter in Chicago is a famously tough time of year — and this season is shaping up to be another cold one.
+As temperatures drop and the patches of ice spreading around town get thicker, it’s important to take some key steps to prepare your home, so it’s safeguarded from the worst that the winter weather has to offer.

 Earlier in the fall, we explored some of the most effective ways to get your home ready for the winter season, including taking basic steps like bringing in your outdoor furniture, winterizing doors and windows, and making sure your HVAC systems are serviced and ready for the cold weather.